microsoft/SQLServerSpatialTools/Readme.txt

 registered in SQL Server and used through T-SQL, as well as be used directly from the CLR:

-bool IsValidGeography(string inputWKT, int srid)
+bool IsValidGeographyFromGeometry(SqlGeometry geometry)
-Check if input WKT represents a valid geography without throwing an exception.
+Check if an input geometry can represent a valid geography without throwing an exception.
+This function requires that the geometry be in longitude/latitude coordinates and that those coordinates are in correct order in the geometry instance (i.e. latitude/longitude not longitude/latitude).
+This function will return false (0) if the input geometry is not in the correct latitude/longitude format, including a valid geography SRID.

+bool IsValidGeographyFromText(string inputWKT, int srid) Check if an input WKT can represent a valid geography.
+This function requires that the WTK coordinate values are longitude/latitude values, in that order and that a valid geography SRID value is supplied.
+This function will not throw an exception even in edge conditions (i.e. longitude/latitude coordinates are reversed to latitude/longitude).

+SqlGeography MakeValidGeographyFromGeometry(SqlGeometry geometry)
+Convert an input geometry instance to a valid geography instance.
+This function requires that the WKT coordinate values are longitude/latitude values, in that order and that a valid geography SRID value is supplied.

-SqlGeography MakeValidGeography(string inputWKT, int srid) Tries to fix problems with an invalid geography by projecting it using gnomonic projection and running planar make valid.
+SqlGeography MakeValidGeographyFromText(string inputWKT, int srid) Convert an input WKT to a valid geography instance.
+This function requires that the WKT coordinate values are longitude/latitude values, in that order and that a valid geography SRID value is supplied.

-SqlGeography ConvexHullGeography(SqlGeography geog)
+SqlGeography ConvexHullGeography(SqlGeography geography)
-Computes ConvexHull of input geography by projecting it using gnomonic projection and running planar convex hull.
+Computes ConvexHull of input geography and returns a polygon (unless all input points are colinear).

-SqlGeography ConvexHullGeographyFromText(string inputWKT, int srid) Computes ConvexHull of input geography by projecting it using gnomonic projection and running planar convex hull.
+SqlGeography ConvexHullGeographyFromText(string inputWKT, int srid) Computes ConvexHull of input WKT and returns a polygon (unless all input points are colinear).
 This function does not require its input to be a valid geography.
+This function does require that the WKT coordinate values are longitude/latitude values, in that order and that a valid geography SRID value is supplied.

 SqlGeography DensifyGeography(SqlGeography g, double maxAngle) Returns a geography instance equivalent to its input, but with no two